adnantech17/react-basic-todo/README.md

 # Basic todo app with react.

-This was my first project using react js.
-This is a simple todo app with no external database or something.
-With simple use of Hooks and basic html css.
+This was my first project using react js, a simple todo app with no external database or something.
+Made with simple use of Hooks and basic html css.

 ## Available Scripts